riboviz/riboviz/docs/user/prep-riboviz-config.md

 # Configuring the RiboViz workflow

-This page describes the inputs that `riboviz.tools.prep_riboviz` requires and how it is configured.
+This page describes the inputs that the RiboViz Python and Nextflow workflows require and how they are configured.

 ---

 ## Input files

-`prep_riboviz` requires the following inputs (file formats are in brackets).
+The RiboViz workflows require the following inputs (file formats are in brackets).

 ### Configuration